 Also, don’t be dejected when customers turn you down.
 Just because they aren’t a customer today doesn’t mean that can’t change down the line!
 Always stay in touch and keep nurturing them to promote retention and move them further along the buyer’s journey.

 If you want to know our partners’ take on vertical marketing and all things MSP, you can watch one of our top-rated webinars, MSPs in Conversation: Tackling growing pains.
-You can register and watch on demand here.

 Other useful blogs: